+375 29 142 27 19

 They do not collect debt at the expense of property that cannot be foreclosed on according to enforcement documents.
 Such property includes, in particular, the property of citizens: one apartment in which the debtor permanently resides, except in cases of collecting a loan for this apartment, household items and other property that are necessary for the debtor and his family members.

-At the expense of what property of the debtor can the debt be recovered
+At the expense of what property can the debt be recovered

 You can collect the debt at the expense of the debtor’s own property, as well as at the expense of property that is jointly owned.